tobiasvanderwerff/llm-fun/README.md

 - LangChain

+## Content

+- `ask_a_txt.ipynb`: very basic pipeline, where a txt file is loaded, and questions can be asked about the text.
+In a nutshell, you try to match the question to the most relevant embeddings, and then you feed the associated texts to the LLM, along with the initial question.
+- `ask_a_codebase.ipynb`: ask questions against the [tinygrad](https://github.com/geohot/tinygrad) codebase.
+- `ask_a_pdf.ipynb`: a bit more involved pipeline, although the basic idea is the same (feeding embedding matching results to the LLM).
+- `tools.ipynb`: exploration of hooking up an LLM with external tools, such as Wikipedia search and a calculator.
+Pretty amazing to see.

 ## OpenAPI API key

 Note: make sure your OpenAI API key is set under the OPENAI_API_KEY environment variable.
 You could also use a `.env` file and store your key in there.